Java licensing

 Legal Basis for Retroactive Claims

-In contract law, the non-breaching party (Oracle) can seek damages to put it in the position it would have been in if the contract had been performed.
-In this case, Oracle would have collected the license fees had the company properly licensed.
+In contract law, the non-breaching party (Oracle) can seek damages to put it in the position it would have been in if the contract had been performed as agreed.
+In this case, Oracle would have collected the license fees had the company been properly licensed.

-Under copyright law, Oracle could claim damages for unlicensed use of its software for the past period, including actual damages (e.g., license fees) or even statutory damages if they chose to litigate and the infringement is proven.
+Under copyright law, Oracle could claim damages for the unlicensed use of its software over the past period, including actual damages (e.g., license fees) or statutory damages if it chose to litigate and the infringement is proven.

 Statute of Limitations Constraints

-In that case, claims for the early period might be time-barred in a court of law (depending on how the court calculates accrual, 2019 usage might be outside the 4-year window by the time of a lawsuit).
+In that case, claims for the early period might be time-barred in court (depending on how the court calculates accrual, 2019 usage might fall outside the 4-year window by the time of a lawsuit).

 Defenses Against Retroactive Fees